c-cppx/DFTDataFrame/README.md

 ### Prerequisites

-Before downloading this repository, ensure that you have Python 3 installed on your machine and a virtual environment for this package.
-Pandas 2.0 has received significant changes to the previous version and you might not want to upgrade it in your base environment.
+Before downloading this repository, ensure that you have Python 3 installed on your machine.

 ### Downloading the repository